7. Advisory boards and commissions, quasi-governmental entities

 (e) An arbitration panel covering health care arbitration selected pursuant to Mich.
 Comp.
 Laws Ann. § 600.5040-.5065.

 Additionally, the Michigan Court of Appeals has taken a broad view of such committees.
 See Schmiedicke v.
 Clare Sch.
 Bd., 228 Mich.
 App.
 259, 577 N.W.
-2d 706 (1998) abrogated on other grounds by Speicher v Columbia Tp Bd of Trustees, 497 Mich 125; 860 NW2d 51 (2014) (school board's referral to a committee for a recommendation regarding method of evaluating administrators and length of their contracts was a delegation of authority to perform a public function and meetings are subject to OMA); Morrison v.
-City of East Lansing, 255 Mich.
+2d 706 (1998) abrogated on other grounds by Speicher v.
+Columbia Twp.
+Bd. of Trustees, 497 Mich 125, 860 NW2d 51 (2014) (school board's referral to a committee for a recommendation regarding method of evaluating administrators and length of their contracts was a delegation of authority to perform a public function and meetings are subject to OMA); Morrison v.
+City of E. Lansing, 255 Mich.
 App.
 505, 520, 660 N.W.2d 395 (where city council "effectively authorized" committee to perform a governmental function and the committee held public meetings to solicit public input, despite the fact that the committee was not capable of rendering a final decision, it was still a public body subject to OMA).

 An urban redevelopment corporation organized under the law is subject to OMA and FOIA.
 2000 Op.
 Att'y Gen. No. 7066 (2000).
 A corporation formed under the summer resort owners corporation act is subject to OMA and FOIA.
 1997 Op.
 Att'y Gen. No. 6942 (1997).